Call/WhatsAppText +1 (302) 613-4617

 Quantitative Problem Solving

-Pedigree analysis, Punnett squares, chi-square tests, Hardy-Weinberg calculations, recombination frequencies, LOD scores — all solved accurately with full working shown and biological interpretation provided.
+Pedigree analysis, Punnett squares, Hardy-Weinberg tests, recombination maps, LOD scores — all solved with full working shown and biological interpretation included.

 Mechanistic Accuracy

-Gene regulation mechanisms, DNA replication machinery, CRISPR-Cas9 targeting, epigenetic modification pathways — described with the molecular precision that genetics professors specifically assess and reward.
+Gene regulation pathways, DNA replication machinery, CRISPR targeting, epigenetic modification cascades — described at the molecular precision level professors assess.

 Correct Nomenclature